Thrombotic Thrombocytopenic Purpura (TTP)

 Diet and Activity

-Other than a renal diet if the patient is azotemic or uremic, no diet is indicated for this condition.
+Other than a renal diet if the patient is azotemic or uremic, no special diet is indicated for this condition.
 Activity should be restricted if the patient has altered mental status or bleeding.

 Medication Summary